-Water heater replacement is one of the most common home improvements, and costs an average $850-1,100.
+Water heater installation is one of the most common home improvements, and costs an average $850-1,100.
 Installing a tankless water heater is more expensive; you can end up spending up to $3,500.

 However, price should not be your only consideration when you are looking for a new water heater.
 Think about your household size, water usage patterns, energy costs and fuel preferences.

 Popular hot water heaters are available as traditional storage tanks or tankless devices, and they can be powered by gas, electricity or solar energy.

 If you are ready to install a new water heater, contact your local plumbers for FREE ESTIMATES!

 How Much Does It Cost To Replace A Water Heater?